MasterBaconMan/Jarvis-clip-that/README.md

 # Jarvis-clip-that

 ## Introduction
-This is an OBS and macro tool.
+Jarvis-clip-that is a voice activated OBS and macro tool.

 To use this tool, you must have OBS installed.
 To download OBS, go here: <https://obsproject.com/download> .